anquanscan/sec-tools/README.md

 [Secure-File-Eraser](https://github.com/Seantheprogrammer93/Secure-File-Eraser): This C# application will securely delete files on Windows Operating Systems by overwriting the data and then deleting the file(s) by bypassing the Recycle Bin.
 [test-ssh-action](https://github.com/operous/test-ssh-action): SSH server vulnerability and security scanner with Operous
 [fileGPS](https://github.com/0blio/fileGPS): A tool that help you to guess how your shell was renamed after the server-side script of the file uploader saved it
 [container-sliver](https://github.com/cyb3rn00dl3s/container-sliver): A quick and dirty sliver docker container
+[jwtcat](https://github.com/aress31/jwtcat): A CPU-based JSON Web Token (JWT) cracker and - to some extent - scanner.